IgnacioTejeraPicossi/learning-with-ai/README.md

     - Enter your learning history and transcript keywords
     - Get AI-powered predictions for the next skills you should develop, with explanations
     - Forecasts are saved per user for future reference
+- **🧪 Run Test** (`RunTest.jsx`):
+    - **Comprehensive Testing Suite**: Built-in testing functionality accessible from the sidebar
+    - **Manual Testing**: Quick verification that all panels load correctly
+    - **Automated Testing**: Cypress-powered tests for all sidebar options and features
+    - **Visual Results**: Real-time test results with pass/fail status and execution times
+    - **Screenshot Capture**: Automatic screenshots for visual verification of each panel
+    - **Test Coverage**: Tests all 11 sidebar options, global search, theme toggle, and responsive design
+    - **Easy Access**: Click the test tube icon (🧪) in the sidebar to run tests
 - **Shoelace-based UI:**
   - Uses [Shoelace](https://shoelace.style/) Web Components for cards, buttons, and layout in all main features (Career Coach, Skills Forecasting, Saved Micro-lessons)
   - Consistent, modern design with accessible, themeable components